dkchoe711/testgpages/2_sensing_shirt_yichu_models_SECTION.md

 ## **1) Data Preparation and Cleaning**

 **Normalize/Standardize Functions + Feature Engineering**
-The data was standardized and normalized - additionally, new predictors were calculated, such as the first and second derivative of the sensing shirt outputs over sequential time points, prior to the time stamps being dropped from the predictor list.
+The data was standardized and normalized - additionally, new predictors were calculated, such as the first and second derivative of the sensing shirt outputs over sequencial time points, prior to the time stamps being dropped from the predictor list.